What to Consider When Switching Property Managers

 Experienced LJ Hooker property managers review hundreds of rental applications, meticulously examining applicants’ income, rental history, character and overall suitability.
 Their comprehensive screening process includes reference checks, a tenancy database check and consulting with the landlord.

-Even a quick informal chat at an inspection can provide property managers with insight into a potential candidate.
+A simple chat at an inspection can offer property managers useful insight into a prospective tenant’s suitability.

 You want your investment property to make you money, and not lose it due to disorganised paperwork.
 Since building a property portfolio is all about improving your financial situation, it’s essential to stay on top of your record-keeping for tax.
 So, if your property manager is disorganised in their account keeping and documentation, staying with them could turn out to be an expensive mistake.